You can encapsulate your integers in Integer objects

 The phrase <String> can be read as "of String references".

-Note that there are "angle brackets" on each side of <String>.
+There are "angle brackets" on each side of <String>.

 The phrase ArrayList<String> describes both the type of the

-hold (references to String).
+holds (references to String).

-ArrayList is a generic type, which means that its constructor
+ArrayList is a generic type.

 specifies both the type of object to construct